 - A notarized Power of Attorney from the person who owns the property or was in possession of it when it was collected that states specifically what item(s) are authorized for release.

 Firearms can only be released after a background check has been completed through the Colorado Bureau of Investigation.
 CBI requires a valid Colorado ID or driver's license.
-If your background check is approved, you will be notified, and an appointment will be scheduled with an authorized Federal Firearms License dealer.
-There will be fees associated with this at the time of the release.
+If your background check is approved, you will be notified, and an appointment will be scheduled for pickup.
 Background checks can take 1-5 business days.
 Denials may be appealed through the CBI.